-At 716 Dauphine Street, corner of Orleans Avenue, stands a four-story home housing a most unusual ghost, even by New Orleans standards.
+At 716 Dauphine Street, on the corner of Orleans Avenue in the French Corner, stands a four-story home housing a most unusual ghost, even by New Orleans standards.
 He is the "Sultan."
 The home was originally built in 1836 by Jean Baptiste LaPrete, who owned a plantation in Plaquemines Parish.
 It was not uncommon for such plantation owners to have homes in the city for use during the cooler months of the year.
 Sometime after the Union began occupying New Orleans in the Civil War, LaPrete experienced a cash shortage and was forced to rent out his city house.

 The tenant turned out to be a man, Prince Suleyman, a Turk who claimed to be the sultan, or former sultan, of a mid-eastern country.
 The Sultan had many wives and family members, in addition to a retinue of slaves/servants.
 The house was redecorated, with heavy draperies immediately covering all of the windows.
 Padlocked front doors were protected by Turkish eunuchs wielding scimitars.
 The heavy scent of incense was inhaled by passers-by, whenever the door was opened.